How to Get Ahead of the FSA Acreage Reporting Deadline This Year

 When you planted field 14 in early May, you knew exactly how many acres went in.
 By July, after two more planting passes and a stretch of 14-hour days, that number is a best guess.
 Records captured at the time, from your planter monitor or farm management software, are far more reliable than memory under pressure.

-1. Field boundaries that don't match FSA CLUs
+Field boundaries that do not match FSA CLUs.

 Many farms use several different tools: a planter monitor, a farm management platform, an agronomist's mapping software, and paper field notes.
 When these systems don't connect, you end up with slightly different acre counts for the same field.
 FSA will accept one number, and deciding which one is correct under deadline pressure is a stressful spot to be in.

-1. Waiting until the last two weeks to visit the FSA office
+Waiting until the last two weeks to visit the FSA office.

 Local FSA offices see a significant surge in walk-ins near the deadline.
 Staff are helpful, but availability gets tight and small errors discovered at the counter can mean multiple trips.
 Farmers who arrive with a clean, complete digital report move through the process quickly.
 Farmers who arrive needing help reconstructing records do not.